Descanonge/research_support/Latex/Software_to_use_guide.md

 # Distribution

-You need to have the engines, the packages (La)TeX code, etc. To help there you typically use a distribution (which is different from picking [[Engines_guide]]) that ship all of that nicely.
+To compile a latex document you need to have the engines, the packages, some utilities, etc. To install that locally you typically use a distribution (which is different from choosing an [engine](Engines_guide.md)) that ship all of that nicely.

 ## TeX Live